PauloEduardoCardoso/genestdwp/README.md

 Contribute
 ----------

-You are welcome to contribute to the package development and improvment by [filling an issue](https://github.com/PauloEduardoCardoso/genestdwp/issues) at the software webpage.
+You are welcome to contribute to the package development and improvment by [filling an issue](https://github.com/PauloEduardoCardoso/genestdwp/issues) at the package webpage.

 Example
 -------